samantharitter/mongo-cxx-driver/Download-and-Compile.md

 Failure to include the relevant information will result in additional round-trip communications to ascertain the necessary details, delaying a useful response.
 Here is a made-up example of a help request that provides the relevant information:

+**PLEASE NOTE: The build invocation below is incomplete and intentionally erroneous.
+Read the section on building against the pre-built boost binaries under the "Building on Windows" section to understand what is wrong here, and the rest of the page to learn about other important options you will want or need to use when building the driver.**

 ***

 _I'm trying to build the legacy-0.9 tag on Windows 8 64-bit, using MSVC 2013.
 I have the boost 1.55 pre-built Windows binaries for VC12 installed to D:\local\boost-1.55.
 When I invoked scons as 'scons --mute --64 --extrapath=D:\local\boost-1.55', the configure step can't find the boost headers.
 The build gives the following configure output:_